robes/adapt-policy-service/adapt/README.txt

 Here is a start at a new lightweight policy service.
 I attempted to conform to the previous RESTful interface as much as possible, or as much as seemed reasonable.
 This is a prototype that will improve.
 It is written in python using the web.py framework, which is one of the lightest web frameworks out there.

-The whole service fits in one python file, greedy.py, of about 220+ lines of code (counting white spaces).

 INTERFACE

 RESTful methods to the policy service.